Iranian intervention in the Syrian civil war: Background

 Iran saw the survival of the Syrian government as being crucial to its interest.
 Its only consistent ally since the 1979 Islamic revolution, Syria provided a crucial route to supply arms for Hezbollah in Lebanon.
 IRGC presence in Syria had boasted Syria as being Iran's major geopolitical ally, in addition to viewing Bashar al-Assad's Alawite dominated Ba'athist government as a crucial buffer against the influence of Saudi Arabia and the United States.

-The Syrian city of Zabadani was vitally important to Assad and to Iran because, at least as late as June 2011, the city served as the Islamic Revolutionary Guard Corps's logistical hub for supplying Hezbollah.
-Prior to the Syrian war, Iran had between 2,000 and 3,000 IRGC officers stationed in Syria, who helped to train local troops and managing supply routes of arms and money to neighboring Lebanon.
+The Syrian city of Zabadani was vitally important to Assad and to Iran because, at least as late as June 2011, the city served as the Islamic Revolutionary Guard Corps's logistical hub for supplying Hezbollah in neighboring Lebanon.
+Prior to the civil war, Iran had between 2,000-3,000 IRGC officers stationed in Syria, who helped to train local troops and manage supply routes of arms and money to Hezbollah.

 In April 2014, Hossein Amir-Abdollahian, Iranian deputy foreign minister said, "We aren't seeking to have Bashar al-Assad remain president for life.
 But we do not subscribe to the idea of using extremist forces and terrorism to topple Assad and the Syrian government".
 Using its increased leverage during the civil war, Iranian government had been recruiting Alawites by setting up Khomeinist religious centers to convert them to Twelver Shi'ism.
 It had also been attempting demographic shifts by bringing in foreign Shia settlers and families of IRGC soldiers across Syria.